bbozkaya/merlin-milvus/results/README.md

 and processing them all at once).
 Depending on the use-case, Triton Inference Server can also help process these requests in batches.
 </details>

+The following sections further detail benchmark findings for each of the test scenarios completed.

 <details>
 <summary><h3>Items vs. Items vector similarity search</h3></summary>